baruch-moskovits/yoto-downloader/README.md

 <img src="imgs/Screenshot .png" width="400" >

+# No longer working
+This method no longer works for most Yoto cards.
+The URLs now return a 404 error.
+It still works for make-your-own cards in my limited testing.

 ## Update - March 12

 Added sequential track numbers to the file names.
 The track and image names now look like this: "Track 1: Jack and the Beanstalk"